Albright in Preston County, West Virginia — The American South (Appalachia)

 Erected 2012 by West Virginia Archives and History.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Dunkard Bottom (approx. 2.4 miles away); Old Iron Furnace (approx. 2.4 miles away); Imagining an Iron Furnace in Operation “The Pines” (approx. 2.7 miles away); Price's Tavern (approx. 2.8 miles away); Preston County Courthouse (approx. 2.8 miles away); Kingwood (approx. 2.8 miles away); Dr. Loomis' Grave (approx. 5.6 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Dunkard Bottom (approx. 2.4 miles away); Old Iron Furnace (approx. 2.4 miles away); Imagining an Iron Furnace in Operation (approx. 2˝ miles away); “The Pines” (approx. 2.7 miles away); Price's Tavern (approx. 2.8 miles away); Preston County Courthouse (approx. 2.8 miles away); Kingwood (approx. 2.8 miles away); William G. Brown (approx. 3.1 miles away).
 Touch for a list and map of all markers in Albright.

 1. The Morgantown and Kingswood Railroad